pasupathi0427/JAVA-FOOD-ORDERING-SYSTEM-PROJECT/README.md

 - Go to Libraries and click Add JAR/Folder.
 - Add any necessary JAR files required for your project dependencies.
 # Usage

 - Once the setup is complete, run the project by clicking the "Run" button in NetBeans.
 - Access the application through a web browser at http://localhost:8080/Foodz.
 - Register a new account or log in with existing credentials to start using the food ordering system.
+# Contributing
+Contributions to this project are welcome!
+If you'd like to contribute:

+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Commit your changes and push to your branch.
+- Create a new Pull Request, detailing the changes made.